zwubbena/hb2-rdspd-funding/README.md

 ## 🎯 Methodology

-This methodology employs a dual-level calculation approach that serves distinct but complementary purposes to calculate both statewide totals and totals disaggregated by fiscal agent.
+This methodology employs a dual-level calculation for both statewide totals and totals disaggregated by fiscal agent.
 This approach produces a complete funding pipeline from appropriation to distribution.

 -----